 If the Emission Rates option is used, and Source Type is selected in the Output Emission Detail panel, MOVES will produce emission rates for start and non-running evaporative emissions by source type in terms of grams per vehicle.
 Total start and non-running evaporative emissions would then be calculated outside of MOVES by multiplying the emission rates by the vehicle populations for each source type.
-In that case, data entered using the Source Type Population Importer just serves as a placeholder during emissions calculations within MOVES.
-However, the CDM still requires a complete source type population table to work.
-Users could supply a table with simple dummy values to produce the necessary emission rates.
-The guidance in this section concerning the use of local vehicle population data still applies whether local source type population is applied within MOVES using the Inventory option or outside of MOVES using the Emission Rate option.
+However, users will still need to enter data using the Source Type Population Importer that represents the population of vehicles in the total area where the lookup table results will be applied.
+This is necessary because MOVES uses the relationship between source type population and VMT to determine the relative amount of time vehicles spend parking vs. running.
+If the lookup table results will be applied to a large number of counties, use the total source type population for all the counties covered.
+The guidance in this section concerning the use of local vehicle population data applies both for generating the total population as an input to the model and for generating more geographically detailed population values to use in applying the emission rate results.